-This walk takes you from Woolbeding Common car park, along the Serpent Trail to the Duke of Cumberland Pub.
-From the pub, the walk winds back through Henley Common and stunning forests and the wonderful far-reaching views from Woolbeding Common.
+This is a stunning walk on most of the Serpent Trail and takes you from Woolbeding Common car park, along the Serpent Trail to the Duke of Cumberland Pub.
+From the pub, the walk winds back through Henley Common and the forests and includes the wonderful far-reaching views from Woolbeding Common.

 7.03 km – 4.37 miles